Having its registered office at the Spiegelstraat 38c, 1405 HX Bussum, The Netherlands

 Should one or more provisions of the present terms and conditions or of any other Agreement concluded with Best of Wines be in breach of a mandatory statutory provision or any applicable legal provision then the relevant provision shall expire and shall be replaced by a new, legally permissible and comparable provision to be established by Best of Wines.

-Any and all proposals and offers of Best of Wines are revocable and are made subject to contract, unless indicated otherwise in writing.
+Any and all proposals and offers of Best of Wines are revocable, unless indicated otherwise in writing.

 The content of the delivery shall exclusively be determined by the description of the delivery specified in the proposal.
 If the acceptance deviates (on subordinate points) from the proposal included in the offer then Best of Wines shall not be bound by the same.
 The Agreement shall in that case not be concluded in accordance with said deviating acceptance, unless Best of Wines indicates otherwise.